RB Leipzig: Sponsorship

 RB Leipzig's kits were first provided by German sportswear brand Adidas from the club's founding.
-In 2014, the club switched to the American sportswear brand Nike, in an agreement that will be in place until at least 2025.
+In 2014, the club switched to the American sportswear brand Nike, in an agreement that was expected to be in place until at least 2025.
 In October 2014, the club also entered into promotional agreements with Hugo Boss, Porsche as youth sponsor, and Volkswagen for stadium commercials.
 On 20 May 2016, RB Leipzig extended its contract with Krostitzer Brauerei to be its official beer partner until 2018.

-Charity
+Joint donation, with Dortmund, Bayern and Leverkusen

-In March 2020, RB Leipzig, Borussia Dortmund, Bayern Munich, and Bayer Leverkusen, the four German UEFA Champions League teams for the 2019–20 season, collectively gave €20 million to Bundesliga and 2.
+In March 2020, RB Leipzig, Borussia Dortmund, Bayern Munich and Bayer Leverkusen, the four German UEFA Champions League teams for the 2019–20 season, collectively gave €20 million to Bundesliga and 2.
 Bundesliga teams that were struggling financially during the COVID-19 pandemic.